Combined CPAP & Oral Appliance Sleep Apnea Therapy – Las Vegas, NV

 Oral appliances, on the other hand, are precisely personalized for each patient, easy to wear, and portable.
 However, patients with more severe cases of sleep apnea can still experience problems with breathing throughout the night.
 This is where combined therapy comes in.

-Both oral appliance therapy and CPAP therapy are non-invasive solutions to sleep apnea, meaning that surgical care isn’t required.
+Both oral appliance therapy and CPAP therapy are non-invasive solutions for sleep apnea, meaning that surgical care isn’t required.
 They’re also reversible and can be removed or altered at any time.
-It’s also important that patients choose the option that they will be able to successfully use every single night so that their symptoms are minimized.
+It’s important that patients choose the option that they will be able to successfully use every single night so that their symptoms are minimized.
 Here in the Las Vegas, NV area, Dr. West will be happy to walk you through these questions and many more when determining the best plan of action for your unique case.
-Contact us today to schedule your first consultation!
+Contact us today to schedule your FREE consultation!